codingcolby/query-salary-calculator-master/README.md

 ## Description

 This application assists managers with assessing monthly staff payroll budget status.

-If the salaries to be paid is above the budgetary threshold of \$20,000, the screen will display a red banner banner containing the grand total.
+If an individual's salary is less than \$22K a low salary warning displays.
+If the monthly salaries to be paid is above the budgetary threshold of \$20,000, the screen will display a red banner banner containing the grand total.

 If an employees is entered into the report in error, managers may also removed employees from the monthly report.

 ## Screen Shots

-Basic entry screen, with salary too low warning for current entry
+Basic entry screen, with the current entry triggering the salary too low warning
 ![Page/Feature Ref](path to immage: documentation/jQuerySS1.png)

 Total monthly salaries exceed threshold